ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/3-awx-collection-intro/_index.md

 Now that we have the empty inventory created, extend the Playbook to add your three managed hosts using their internal hostnames **`{{< param "internal_host1" >}}`** and **`{{< param "internal_host2" >}}`** and **`{{< param "internal_host3" >}}`**, again using the AWX Ansible Collection.
 The module to add hosts to an inventory is called **awx.awx.host**.

 - Read the documentation and try to figure out how to add the necessary tasks to the Ansible Playbook or use the solution below.
+You can use the `ansible-doc` command or browse the [documentation web site](https://docs.ansible.com/ansible/latest/collections/awx/awx/index.html).
 - Add the task to the Playbook in your favorite editor.

 {{% notice info %}}